colizz/ParticleNet-CCTagCalib/README.md

 # ParticleNet-CCTagCalib

+> The repo will be renamed as it has been upgraded to a general tool to calibrate any boosted-jet tagger for bb/cc type.

 This mini repository aims to derive ParticleNet AK15 cc-tagger scale factors (SF), based on the g->cc proxy jet method.
 The introduction of the method can be found in [these slides (final version: Mar.8)](https://indico.cern.ch/event/1014620/contributions/4265127/attachments/2203682/3728092/20.03.08_BTV_Update%20on%20ParticleNet%20SF%20method.pdf).
-A detailed documentation is provided in [AN-21-005](https://cms.cern.ch/iCMS/jsp/db_notes/noteInfo.jsp?cmsnoteid=CMS%20AN-2021/005).
+Detailed documentation is provided in [AN-21-005](https://cms.cern.ch/iCMS/jsp/db_notes/noteInfo.jsp?cmsnoteid=CMS%20AN-2021/005).
 All derived SFs are summarized in [this link](https://coli.web.cern.ch/coli/repo/ParticleNet-CCTagCalib/sf_summary).

 The main idea is to use similar characteristics between the resonance double charm (cc) jet and the g->cc splitting jet, the latter confined in a specific phase-space.
 By deriving the SFs for the latter, we can transfer the SFs and use them in the H->cc jet.
 With the universality of the method, it is also possible to derive the SFs for other deep boosted-jet taggers (e.g. DeepAK*X* tagger for AK8 or AK15), and/or for the bb-tagger (by using similarities with g->bb jets).

-Below we will present how to run the code using a test dataset.
+Below we will present how to run the code using a test dataset, to calibrate the ParticleNet Xbb tagger for AK8 jets.
 Following all the scripts documented below and in the notebook, one can reproduce the SFs in the test dataset.

 ## Startup